SLINGS MYOFASCIAL TRAINING®

-Paola is host for Anatomy Trains Au & NZ in Sydney
+Paola is host for art of motion in Sydney

 Slings is a holistic movement concept that can be incorporated into all body-minded practices.
 The elaborate fascia-focused training aims for structural integration, functionality and inside-out wellbeing through conscious movement.
 High aspirations that come with short-term and long-lasting benefits!